-Disk encryption creates encrypted partitions on hard drives, or create virtual encrypted disks within a file.
+Disk encryption creates encrypted partitions on hard drives, or creates virtual encrypted disks within a file.
 Once encrypted, the data stored on a partition requires a password to access.

 Here is a list of the best disk encryption software:

-- VeraCrypt is open-source and code audited, improves on TrueCrypt, works on Mac and PC, and allows creation of encrypted containers
+- VeraCrypt is open-source and code audited, works on Mac and PC, and allows creation of encrypted containers or whole-disk encryption

 - Bitlocker is built into Windows, is not open-source, only encrypts full disks, and has no plausible deniability mechanism